nestauk/asf_mission_data/docs/adding-pipelines.md

 This is separate from the `description` field in `pipelines.yaml` (step 2) that field drives tooling and should stay a single sentence; this README is for maintainers and can go into more depth.

 See [heat_pump_deployment_statistics/README.md](../asf_mission_data/pipeline/heat_pump_deployment_statistics/README.md) for a filled-in example.

+## 10. Open a PR

+A new pipeline isn't done until it's running in prod.
+Follow the process in [CONTRIBUTING.md](../docs/CONTRIBUTING.md): a PR into `dev`, then a `dev` → `prod` promotion PR.
+Since this is the pipeline's first promotion, tick "New pipeline" in the prod PR template's checklist.

 ---